Aggie01/Election_Analysis/README.md

-# Election_Analysis
+# Election Analysis
 (Python)

 ## Purpose and Expectations:
-Confirmation of the election results by assisting Colorado Board of Elections members.
+Confirmation of the election results in Colorado by assisting Colorado Board of Elections Results on the following key findings are expected:
-Board of Elections is awaiting results on key results:
+### Candidates
+- Total number of votes cast
+- Total number of votes for each candidate
+- Percentage of votes for each candidate
+- Winning candidate
+### County:
+- Number of votes in Dever, Arapahoe and Jefferson counties
+- Winning county